foucsi/Foucsi/README.md

 I'm grateful to have worked with amazing colleagues and clients who have shared their thoughts on our collaboration.
 Here are some of their testimonials:

+👤 Ekaterina Golubeva - Zurich University of Applied Sciences
+Date: October 25, 2024

+"Looking for a fast and efficient app perfectly tailored to your needs?
+It's possible!
+Thanks to Julien, I now have a custom image classifier that includes all the necessary features for my workflow."

+Julien developed this application with essential functionalities that make navigating, classifying, and organizing large sets of images intuitive and efficient.
+Here’s what he implemented according to my specifications:

+Keyboard Navigation: Julien made image navigation seamless by integrating keyboard commands, allowing easy transitions from one image to the next or from page to page using arrow keys.
+Clickable Image Selection: Images can be selected with a simple click, featuring clear visual indicators (color or blur) to distinguish selected items.
+Integrated Metadata Management: Each image is associated with unique metadata (ID) directly linked to a CSV file, enabling quick export of selections into distinct "yes" and "no" categories.
+Session Management: He included a "session restart" button for testing, and all classifications can be saved, allowing work to be resumed exactly where it left off.
+Progress Tracking: A progress bar with a precise count shows how many images are left to classify, making the process smoother and more motivating.
+User-Friendly Documentation: Julien provided a comprehensive README file on GitHub with clear instructions for running the application on another computer, including NodeJS installation.
+Working with Julien was an absolute pleasure; he not only developed these features in under two weeks but also assisted with the setup.
+His efficiency and expertise made this complex project straightforward and successful.

+For anyone looking for a skilled developer who can understand specific needs and deliver quickly, I highly recommend Julien.
+You can check out his work on GitHub — he’s the developer you need on your team!

 ✨✨✨

 ### 👤 **Nooman Miled - Freelance**